Karachi Race Club

-Karachi Race Club (KRC) is the biggest race course of Pakistan.
+Karachi Race Club (KRC) is the biggest race course of Pakistan, located in Malir cantonment, Karachi.

 History

 The Karachi Race Club was established in 1876.

 The racing continued at the old site behind the Karachi Cantonment railway station up to 1987.
 In 1989 the race club shifted to the present location at Deh Safroon, Main University Road, Malir Cantonment, in Karachi.
 Seven to ten races are held at the KRC every Sunday.

 Yearly races

-There are only 3 races about 1800 meters to 2400 meters yearly.
-The Quaid-e-Azam Gold Cup distance about 2400 meters.
+There are only 3 races about 1800 metres to 2400 metres yearly.
+The Quaid-e-Azam Gold Cup current distance is about 2400 metres (1 mile 4 furlongs).